 Artemisia afra can withstand cutting if the tools are properly sharpened and do not damage the woody stems [2].

 IMPORTANT: Do not cut lower than 50 cm or the Artemisia afra will die!
+Be sure to leave some green (non-woody part) to allow the plant to grow back.

 Keep low hanging branches for layering!
 (See file Layering)